Aider-AI/aider/website/docs/llms/deepseek.md

 # Deepseek

 Aider can connect to the Deepseek.com API.
+The Deepseek Coder V2 model gets the top score on aider's code editing benchmark.
 Deepseek appears to grant 5M tokens of free API usage to new accounts.

 ```